dbdness/integration-testing/README.md

 | 1            |         Get the correct price for glass from the DB          |             300 |
 | 2            | Get the correct prices for all three frame types from the DB |     250/200/100 |

+In order to not tamper with glarmester_solution.data in the database,

 ### Additional tests

 I am going to test the `PriceCalculator.calculatePrice()` method too, as the program's main functionality lies in this method.